Phone Companies Ink Deal With All 50 States And D.C. To Combat Robocalls

 The statement continued: "We continue to see progress toward adoption of caller ID authentication using SHAKEN/STIR standards.
 And our call blocking work has cleared the way for blocking of unwanted robocalls by default and of likely scam calls using non-existent phone numbers."

-In June the FCC encouraged phone carriers to block robocalls by default.
-As we've reported, prior to the ruling many companies offered services to block robocalls, but consumers had to specifically make the request to their carriers and often pay extra for the service.
+In June, the FCC encouraged phone carriers to block robocalls by default.
+As NPR has reported, prior to the ruling, many companies offered services to block robocalls, but consumers had to specifically make the request to their carriers and often pay extra for the service.

 By one estimate nearly 48 billion robocalls were made in the U.S. last year alone.
 According to YouMail, which conducted the survey, that represented a nearly 57% increase in total robocall volume over 2017 figures.

-Other companies that signed on the agreement announced on Thursday include: CenturyLink, Comcast, Frontier Communications Corporation, T-Mobile USA, Bandwidth Inc., Charter Communications, Consolidated Communications, U.S. Cellular, and Windstream Services.
+Other companies that signed on the agreement announced on Thursday were: CenturyLink, Comcast, Frontier Communications Corporation, T-Mobile USA, Bandwidth Inc., Charter Communications, Consolidated Communications, U.S. Cellular and Windstream Services.